 It may be tempting to lose weight rapidly, but in order to preserve muscle mass, shoot for somewhere in the range of a pound or two a week.
 Once you start seeing this, it is a good sign you’re on the right track.

-How to Use TDEE to Build Muscle and Gain Weight
+How to Use a TDEE Calculator to Build Muscle

 Knowing your TDEE is also crucial for packing on muscle mass.
 In order to build size and strength, you need to be taking in more calories than your body burns off throughout the day.
 Once you know your TDEE, you can add in the extra calories you need to make gains into your diet.